cashubtc/awesome-cashu/README.md

 - [Orchard](https://github.com/orangeshyguy21/orchard) is a Bitcoin super application that has Cashu mint monitoring.
 - [Paywally](https://github.com/bordalix/paywally) is a Lightning paywall powered by Cashu.
 - [Portal Technologies](https://github.com/PortalTechnologiesInc) is a universal app for identity & payments.
-- [Receipt.cash](https://github.com/Origami74/receipt-cash) is a bill splitter to snap a picture of a fiat bill and easily split costs auto-converted to BTC.
+- [Receipt.cash](https://github.com/Origami74/receipt-cash) is a bill splitter to snap a picture of a fiat bill and easily split costs auto-converted to Bitcoin.
 It's based on Cashu payment requests.
 - [Satocash-Applet](https://github.com/Toporin/Satocash-Applet) is an ecash wallet implementation in javacard.
 - [sig4sats](https://github.com/vstabile/sig4sats-script) is a a simple script demonstrating how to atomically exchange Cashu payments for Nostr event signatures using Schnorr adaptor signatures.
-- [Spacenut](https://spacenut.nutstash.app) The sickest Cashu-enabled game you've ever played. ([GitHub](https://github.com/gandlafbtc/spacenut))
+- [Spacenut](https://spacenut.nutstash.app) is the sickest Cashu-enabled game you've ever played. ([GitHub](https://github.com/gandlafbtc/spacenut))
 - [Spark Payment processor](https://github.com/thesimplekid/cdk-spark-payment-prcoessor) is a gRPC-based Lightning Network payment processor that implements the CDK payment processor protocol using the Breez SDK Spark.
 - [Taskify](https://github.com/Solife-me/Taskify_Release) is a clean, powerful to-do app where tasks can carry Cashu bounties.
 - [The Nutty Pill](https://github.com/MonkeyDGigi/The_Nutty_Pill) is an educational application that gamifies Bitcoin learning with a Cashu.me wallet.
 - [Tollgate](https://github.com/OpenTollGate/tollgate-app) turns any WiFi router into a decentralized ISP using bitcoin and ecash.
 - [Wally](https://github.com/Origami74/wally) allows your device to discover and (auto)connect to TollGates around you.
 Implements Cashu Wallet Connect (CWC), an extension of NIP-47 (Nostr Wallet Connect) that enables applications to interact with Cashu ecash wallets over Nostr.
-- [Wrapnuts](https://github.com/wrapnuts/wrapnuts/tree/main) is a CLI developed for embedding cashu into files with the help of steganography.
+- [Wrapnuts](https://github.com/wrapnuts/wrapnuts/tree/main) is a CLI developed for embedding Cashu ecash into files with the help of steganography.
 - [402.markets](https://402.markets/) is an API marketplace powered by Lightning Network and Cashu tokens.
 [GitHub](https://github.com/Kelbie/402.markets)
 ## Currently Unmaintained Projects